biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 ### Package Features

-The SparseDOSSA package contains a single function:
+The sparseDOSSA package contains a single function:

--   `sparseDOSSA`, a wrapper for running all functionality of SparseDOSSA.
+-   `sparseDOSSA`, a wrapper for running all functionality of sparseDOSSA.

 ### Data and Prior Input